 As a landlord, you might not think of yourself as self-employed or a small business owner.
-HMRC, however, does, and if you’re making money from renting out your properties you’ll need to fill in a Self Assessment tax return.
+HMRC, on the other hand, does, and if you’re making money from renting out a property, you’ll need to fill in a Self Assessment tax return.

-The Self Assessment process can seem rather daunting at first, especially given how many changes to tax are announced every year.
-We’ve put together this guide to help you understand the different parts of Self Assessment and work out what you need to do.
+The Self Assessment process might seem daunting at first, especially given how many changes to tax are announced every year.
+That’s why we created this guide to help you understand the different parts of Self Assessment and work out what you need to do.

 - Guide to the different types of tenancy agreements in the UK